mujahidfa/Footprints/README.md

 A Chrome extension that tells you your potential carbon footprint when using Google Maps.

 This project was submitted for [MadHacks Carbon 2019](https://www.madhacks.io/) that was held on October 19-20, 2019.
+Edit: it won 3rd place for the Sustainable Hacks category!

 ## Inspiration